Childhood Rhabdomyosarcoma Treatment (PDQ®)

 - Bone marrow aspiration and biopsy: The removal of bone marrow, blood, and a small piece of bone by inserting a hollow needle into the hipbone.
 Samples are removed from both hipbones.
 A pathologist views the bone marrow, blood, and bone under a microscope to look for signs of cancer.

-- Lumbar puncture: A procedure used to collect cerebrospinal fluid (CSF) from the spinal column to check for cancer cells.
-This is done by placing a needle between two bones in the spine and into the spinal column to remove a sample of CSF.
+- Lumbar puncture: A procedure used to collect cerebrospinal fluid (CSF) from the spinal column.
+This is done by placing a needle between two bones in the spine and into the spinal column.
+A sample of CSF is removed and checked under a microscope for signs of cancer cells.
 This procedure is also called an LP or spinal tap.

 If these tests show there may be a rhabdomyosarcoma, a biopsy is done.
 A biopsy is the removal of cells or tissues so they can be viewed under a microscope by a pathologist to check for signs of cancer.
 Because treatment depends on the type of rhabdomyosarcoma, biopsy samples should be checked by a pathologist who has experience in diagnosing rhabdomyosarcoma.